Skip to main content Skip to secondary navigation

 Stipends

-The stipend in 2023 is $7500 for 10 weeks of full time effort.
+The stipend for summer 2025 is $8,000 for 10 weeks of full time effort.
 There is also a needs-based supplement of up to $1500 based on financial need record.

 Funding priority goes to current and prospective students in any of the departments and programs within the School of Sustainability who have not yet received departmental funding.
 Freshmen and sophomores receive priority, though juniors and seniors in their first research experience will be considered.
 Coterms are unlikely to get funded.